 Description:

-Additional benefits may include a community funding pot for local projects and the payment of business rates to the Mole Valley District Council.
+Additional benefits may include a community funding pot for local projects and the payment of business rates to Mole Valley District Council.

 All submitted documents related to the project can be found at the link below.